oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

 Use *identity_domain_applications_configuration* attribute.
 It currently supports *SAML Applications*, *Mobile Applications*, *Confidential Applications*, and the following Catalog Applications: *Oracle Identity Domain*, *Generic SCIM (Cliend Credentials)*, and *Oracle Fusion Applications Release 13*.
 It supports the following attributes (please refer to [Known Issues](#issues) for not supported attributes).
 For better understanding of each attribute and since not all attributes apply for all application types, look at the UI in the OCI Console for each application type and refer to: [Adding a SAML Application](https://docs.oracle.com/en-us/iaas/Content/Identity/applications/add-saml-application.htm), [Adding a Mobile Application](https://docs.oracle.com/en-us/iaas/Content/Identity/applications/add-mobile-application.htm), [Adding a Confidential Application](https://docs.oracle.com/en-us/iaas/Content/Identity/applications/add-confidential-application.htm), [Adding a Catalog Application](https://docs.oracle.com/en-us/iaas/Content/Identity/applications/add-app-catalog-application.htm).
 Most of the attributes below have the same name as in the OCI Console:

-- **default_identity_domain_id**: (Optional) defines the default identity domain for all applicaitons, unless overriden by *identity_domain_id* attribute within each application.
+- **default_identity_domain_id**: (Optional) defines the default identity domain for all applicaitons, unless overridden by *identity_domain_id* attribute within each application.
 This attribute is overloaded: it can be either an identity domain OCID or a reference (a key) to the identity domain OCID.
 - **applications**: (Optional) the map of objects that defines applications, where each object corresponds to an application resource.

     **General Attributes**